 Blakeney, P., Moore, P., Meyer III, W., Bishop, B., Murphy, L., Robson, M., & Herndon, D. (1995).
 Efficacy of school reentry programs.
 Journal of Burn Care & Research, 16(4), 469-472.

-This information is not meant to replace the advice of a medical professional.
+Disclaimer: This information is not meant to replace the advice of a medical professional.
 You should consult your health care provider about specific medical concerns or treatment.
 The contents of this fact sheet were developed under a grant (number H133A110004) from the U.S. Department of Education, National Institute on Disability and Rehabilitation Research.
-However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
+It was updated under the American Institutes for Research Model Systems Knowledge Translation Center, with funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0082).
+NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the federal government.

 Copyright © 2020 Model Systems Knowledge Translation Center (MSKTC).
 May be reproduced and distributed freely with appropriate attribution.
 Prior permission must be obtained for inclusion in fee-based materials.